ylove/ppoint-test/README.md

 ## MCP Server

 The MCP server is available on the backend server at http://localhost:3001/mcp .
 Information on functions and parameters are available at the backend README.

+## AI rationale

+Here, OpenAI APIs were used exclusively (while Claude was used in development), because of familiarity, as well as cost constraints - which also dictated which models were used.
+Structured content was used as opposed to individual API calls for sections to cut down on the number of network requests and API calls.

+## SEO and Caching

+All AI-generated content is cached, only the first user's page load would have any delay, as all subsequent loads would be happening with cached data on the server.
+Fallback META and TITLE information are given in such a scenario.
+Otherwise, both users and search engines see AI-optimized data cached on the server.
+Progressive loading is used, so that drug data and basic information is available on drug detail pages immediately even in absence of cache.

+## Known limitations

+The database used is the smallest, least powerful configuration - suitable for such a small number of rows - but it is subject to latency, as are OpenAI API calls.
+Some of this latency is out of this app's control.
+Were financial constraints not relevant, I would have hosted this in the cloud, with more powerful infrastructure, as well as used more powerful models for enhancing drug profiles.